sumanth25/springboot-junit-mockito/README.md

 # Springboot Junit5 Mockito
-A small currency exchange service to demonstrate writing test cases and 100% code coverage using Junit5 and Mockito
+This repo is intended to demonstrate how one can use Junit5 & Mockito in a springboot project for writing unit test cases and achieving 100% code coverage.

+Note: Code quality is a different metric and is not automatically improved by writing unit testcases or having 100% code coverage.

+## Main Features

+* Standard Project Structure - model, repository, service, dto, controller...
+* Mockito - Mock framework using annotations @Mock, @InjectMocks
+* Junit5 - Unit testing framework for Java
+* Lombok - Reduce boilerplate code for model/data objects
+* Code Coverage - 100% achieved with all test cases.
+Verified with Coverage plugin of IntelliJ

 ### Prerequisites